mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Switching TinyPilot's order fulfillment to a 3PL [reduced stress and increased flexibility](#outsourcing-order-fulfillment-and-reducing-stress) for TinyPilot's local team, but I was most surprised at how much stress it relieved for me.

-I'd been carrying around so much "what if?" anxiety for years, and I wasn't even aware of it until it went away.
+I'd been carrying around so much "what if?" anxiety for years without even realizing it.

 Before we switched to the 3PL, there was always a worry in the back of my mind about all the things that could block order fulfillment.
-What if the router crashes and breaks Internet for the office?
-What if the office desktop suddenly can't talk to the printer?
+What if our office router crashes and breaks prevents anyone from accessing the Internet?
+What if the desktop suddenly can't talk to the printer?
 There were dozens of ways I might be called to unblock a critical process urgently.

-Now that we've shifted to a 3PL and a contract manufacturer, there are still many things that can go wrong, but I'm outside the critical path on most day-to-day operations.
+Now that we've shifted to a 3PL and a contract manufacturer, there are still many things that can go wrong, but I'm outside the critical path of most day-to-day operations.
 If a printer breaks at our warehouse, someone else will fix it, and I'll hopefully never even hear about it.

 ### As a project matures, more time goes to maintenance

 In June, when I sat down to write [the changelog](https://tinypilotkvm.com/pro/changes#260) for the latest TinyPilot software update, I struggled to explain how any of the work we did benefitted our users.
-Assuming I overdid it on refactoring work, I resolved to make sure our next release impacted end-users more directly.
+Assuming I overdid it on refactoring work, I resolved to make our next release more user-focused.

-The [next release](https://tinypilotkvm.com/pro/changes#261), I had the same problem.
+The [next update](https://tinypilotkvm.com/pro/changes#261), I had the same problem.
 After two and a half months of development, all we had to show for it were small, cosmetic improvements.

 Our current pace felt glacial compared to the early days when we were releasing major features every couple of months.
 Was I prioritizing tasks poorly?
 Had the team lost their enthusiasm?
 Had we taken on too much technical debt?